usabilla/api-js-node/README.md

-# Node client for Usabilla Public API
+# Node client for Usabilla API
 The Usabilla Client API for Node.js provides access to the Usabilla database from Node.js applications.

 The client has the following features: